LucaNerlich/adobe-home-automation/README.md

 > Development

 1. `$ npm run build`
-2. Open `/index.html` in any modern browser
+2. Serve `/index.html` from HTTP server and open in any modern browser
+    1. e.g `$ npm run serve` to use EsBuild built in development server
-    1. Alternatively, run `$ npm run watch` to listen for changes and auto-compile in the background
+    2. Alternatively, run `$ npm run watch` to listen for changes and auto-compile in the background

 > Production

 1. `$ npm run build-prod`
 2. Open `/index.html` in any modern browser
-    1. index.html references the built scripts and stylesheets.
+    1. index.html references the scripts and stylesheets.
-    2. Everything runs self-contained
+    2. Everything runs self-contained when served from an HTTP server

 ## Documentation